gvrkiran/whatsapp-public-groups/README.md

 We also provide a list of ~3,000 groups that we could find on Google by looking for urls containing "chat.whatsapp.com".
 These groups represent a pretty diverse set of topics which we mention in the paper, including: sports, politics, entertainment, job search, etc. You can use the file `getGroupTitles.py` to get the group titles for a set of groups.

+Step 2: Set up a stand-alone Android device with WhatsApp installed and the phone number validated.
-Step 2: Once you have the list of groups that you want to join, use the script `joinWhatsappGroups.py`.
+Then, once you have the list of groups that you want to join, use the script `joinWhatsappGroups.py`.
 The script uses a python library for browser automation called Selenium and simulates the process of joining the groups one by one using the web interface of WhatsApp (web.whatsapp.com).
+Note that, to use web.whatsapp.com, the phone should be connected to the internet.
 A one-time user input is required to scan the QR code needed to log into WhatsApp on the browser.

 * Note 1: If you have a small number of groups (say, 10), you can skip this step and do the joining manually.